kammitama5/kammitama5.github.io/_posts/2022-04-23-Saturday-April-23rd.md

 - I'm currently just about to head to sleep after a conference at Colgate University, which actually isn't in Colgate, but I'm staying not in either towns, but instead in [Cazenovia](https://en.wikipedia.org/wiki/Cazenovia_(village),_New_York).
 - Not only did I attend a Number Theory conf in person this year, but also a Combinatorics / Graph Theory conference, and it was pretty awesome!
-I made friends with a Combinatorialist in UMass Amherst (grad student) and a Topologist Prof in New York, we ended up hiking and then walking downtown, having Pho (if I get the photo I'll post it; it's pretty hilarious because it's a group of about ten of us eating Pho on park benches) and then getting coffee / tea afterwards.
+I made friends with a Combinatorialist in UMass Amherst (grad student) and a Topologist Prof in New York (at Niagara college who attended CalTech for his PhD), we ended up hiking and then walking downtown, having Pho (if I get the photo I'll post it; it's pretty hilarious because it's a group of about ten of us eating Pho on park benches) and then getting coffee / tea afterwards.
 I ended up buying some coconut lavender tea to carry back.